 During the inspection we invited patients or their carers to complete a questionnaire to tell us about their experience of using the service.
 We also invited staff to complete a questionnaire to tell us their views on working for the service.
-A total of 16 questionnaires were completed by patients or their carers and eight were completed by staff.
+Five questionnaires were completed by patients or their carers and six were completed by staff.
 Feedback and some of the comments we received appear throughout the report.